 Summers Acres

 Jon and Ann work from home as IT professionals while managing a homestead.
 While they're both from the "country" (West Virginia and North Carolina, respectively), they didn't know much about growing a garden and raising animals until the past decade.
-Of particular interest are their posts on fruit trees and their DIY projects, like building a chicken run and renovating their 1940s farmhouse.
+Their posts on fruit trees and their DIY projects are particularly interesting like building a chicken run and renovating their 1940s farmhouse.

 Montana Homesteader

-In 2013, she and her husband bought their first fixer upper homestead on 4.5 acres.
-They completed lots of projects, like planting berry bushes, creating a 7,000 square foot vegetable garden, and adding beehives.
+In 2013, she and her husband bought their first fixer-upper homestead on 4.5 acres.
+They completed many projects, like planting berry bushes, creating a 7,000-square-foot vegetable garden, and adding beehives.
 However, in 2018 they moved to a new homestead.

-Annie is a Certified Master Naturalist and has so many useful tips on foraging, beekeeping, farm animals, and gardening.
+Annie is a Certified Master Naturalist with many useful tips on foraging, beekeeping, farm animals, and gardening.

 I hope you've enjoyed this list of homesteading websites.
 Make sure to follow them on their social media platforms to stay up to date on their projects, gardens, and families.